Weldon Springs State Park: 2008-2009 temporary shutdown

 Weldon Springs State Park was one of eleven state parks slated to close indefinitely on November 1, 2008, due to budget cuts by then-Illinois Governor Rod Blagojevich.
 After delay, which restored funding for some of the parks, a proposal to close seven state parks and a dozen state historic sites, including Weldon Springs, went ahead on November 30, 2008.
 After the impeachment of Illinois Governor Blagojevich, new governor Pat Quinn reopened the closed state parks in February 2009.

+Piatt County Unit / Upper Sangamon River Land and Water Reserve

+A disjunct area of the State Park, the Piatt County Unit, comprises two parcels of land in the county of the same name, and is adjacent to Allerton Park, a portion of which is designated as a National Natural Landmark.
+The parcels protect 770 acres of land along 2.3 miles of the Sangamon River; the majority of this area is designated as a Land and Water Reserve by the Illinois Nature Preserves Commission.
+Upland and bottomland forests contain silver maples, cottonwood, sycamore, and black walnut trees.
+The site is open to hunting, hiking, and nature observation.